abramad-labs/irbankmock/readme.md

 # IR Bank Mock

-A service for testing Iranian banks internet payment gateways.
+A service for testing the internet payment gateways of Iranian banks for development environments.

 ![screenshot](./docs/screenshot.jpg)